OpenNews/srccon-power/participation_thanks.md

 # Thank You for Answering the SRCCON:POWER Call for Participation!

-If you proposed a session idea, we&rsquo;ll be reading it through soon, and if you let us know about some other way you&rsquo;d like to participate at SRCCON:POWER or you asked about scholarships, we&rsquo;ll follow up with you!
-Everyone who filled out the call for participation form will hear back from us by the end of October.
+We're so excited that you want to participate at SRCCON:POWER, and we&rsquo;ll follow up with you soon!
+By the end of October, if we've heard from you, you'll hear back from us—and we'll continue to review attendee applications as they come in after that.

 Do you have a colleague who would be interested in or benefit from joining us in Philadelphia on December 13 & 14?
 Please ask them to apply!
-The deadline for session proposals and scholarship applications is October 26, and we&rsquo;ll keep the form open for attendees as long as we can.
+The deadline for session proposals and scholarship applications is past, but we&rsquo;ll keep the form open for attendees as long as we can.

 We hugely appreciate help reaching beyond our own networks.
 Personal recommendations have been a major part of what helps new folks find out about our events and bring more people into the community.

-**Reminder to session proposers:** Because SRCCON:POWER is a collaborative, peer-to-peer event, we ask that all participants buy a ticket.
-We&rsquo;ll reserve a ticket for purchase by facilitators of accepted sessions.

-You can send any additional session proposals to us at [srccon@opennews.org](mailto:srccon@opennews.org)—no need to fill out the form a second time.